AlmCo/Shellshocker/README.md

 Shellshocker suggests to avoid user-agent spoofing on-hand.
 In contrast to that it has a nice shell-interface.

 ### Usage:
-  1. Run the script with python: "python shellshocker.py http://exam.com/cgi-bin/cat"
+  1a.
+Run the script with python: "python shellshocker.py http://exam.com/cgi-bin/cat"

+  1b.
+If you want to use it with proxy: "python shellshocker.py http://exam.com/cgi-bin/cat 192.168.1.5:3128"

   2. Write command and hit enter